archer-developer/GarantFilePreviewGenerator/Readme.md

 # File Preview Generator Bundle #

 This bundle provides classes to generate preview image for office files like .doc, .docx, .xls and others.
-It contains client and server that lets use it both locally and remotely.
+It contains client and server that let use the bundle both locally and remotely.

 ## Installation